 Adapted from a clinical cascade developed in partnership with Dr. Allen Kaplan.
 This is a current scientific understanding of the cascades.
 Clinical implications are unknown.

-RUCONEST® (rhC1INH) for HAE: still growing after 10+ years Pharming 35%
+RUCONEST® (rhC1INH): trusted treatment cornerstone for HAE

 The only recombinant treatment that targets the root cause of HAE by replacing missing or dysfunctional C1-INH